Thursday, May 29, 2025

 “And?”

 “He comes up to me last Wednesday.
-I was alone with Aubrielle outside during lunch — we’re allowed to go out after we eat — talking about the bible.
+I was alone with Aubrielle outside during lunch — we’re allowed to go out after we eat — talking about the Bible.
 Do you want to hear what we were talking about?”

 “No, I want to hear about this Henry.”